RobDukarski/RobDukarski/README.md

 # Hey, I'm Rob!

-I enjoy developing friendly web-based projects for others to experience.
+I enjoy developing user-friendly web-based projects for others to experience.
 Lately I have been working with React via Next.js building a personal blog alongside a new portfolio website.
 Aside from that project I am working on a number of side-projects/businesses including a wood furniture making business that I started with a friend I met through church.

 ## Overview